front-commerce/developers.front-commerce.com/source/docs/essentials/create-a-ui-component.md

 title: Create a UI Component
 ---

-In Front Commerce we split our components in two categories: the **UI** components available in the `theme/components` folder, and the business components available in the `theme/modules` and `theme/pages` folders.
+In Front-Commerce components are classified under two categories: the **UI** components available in the `theme/components` folder, and the business components available in the `theme/modules` and `theme/pages` folders.